kmcd14/pands-project2021/README.md

 </br>
 Although published by Fisher, the data was orignally collected by American botanist, Edgar Anderson.
-Anderson realised there was a <i>"great amount of genetic variation exists within most natural populations of plants."</i> This realisation led him to conculde <i>""if we are to learn anything about the ultimate nature of species we must reduce the problem to the simplest terms and study a few easily recognized, well differentiated species." </i>(Stebbins, G. L., 1978).
+Anderson realised there was a <i>"great amount of genetic variation exists within most natural populations of plants" </i>(Stebbins, G. L., 1978).
+This realisation led him to conculde <i>""if we are to learn anything about the ultimate nature of species we must reduce the problem to the simplest terms and study a few easily recognized, well differentiated species." </i>(Stebbins, G. L., 1978).
 This led him to study the three species of iris.